ovh/docs/pages/cloud/private-cloud/service-migration/guide.en-gb.md

 #### vSAN

-If vSAN was enabled on your origin Hosted Private Cloud, you will need to enable it again on the destination Hosted Private Cloud.
+If vSAN was enabled on your source Hosted Private Cloud, you will need to enable it again on the destination Hosted Private Cloud.
 Please refer to our guide on [Using VMware Hyperconvergence with vSAN](../vmware-vsan/).

 #### Backup

-If you have activated the Veeam Managed Backup solution on the origin Hosted Private Cloud, you will need to create the backup jobs again on the destination Hosted Private Cloud.
+If you have activated the Veeam Managed Backup solution on the source Hosted Private Cloud, you will need to create the backup jobs again on the destination Hosted Private Cloud.

 Please refer to our guide on [activating and using Veeam Managed Backup](../veeam-backup-as-a-service/).